Moe Thee Zune: Return and second exile

 In 2012, he returned to Myanmar after spending 24 years in exile, following the removal of his name from a government blacklist.

-While serving as the chairman of All Burma Students' Democratic Front, he was accused of being involved in the killing of Htay Naing, a student activist and ABSDF's chief-of-staff, under suspicion of being a military spy in 1994.
-Moe Thee Zun tortured Htay Naing for several days using monstrous methods, including starvation and confining him in a space where Htay Naing couldn't sit or lie down for months.
-Moe Thee Zun also cut his arms and fingers, instructing him to bite on them.
-Later, one of the survivors mentioned that Htay Naing pleaded for someone to kill him, unable to endure Moe Thee Zun's tortures any longer.

 Upon learning from local media that Moe Thee Zun had returned to Myanmar for political purposes, Htay Naing's mother initiated the lawsuit case at the North Dagon Police Station and also reported at the President's Office on September 12, 2012.
 In response, President Thein Sein directed the Rangoon Division Government to take criminal action against Moe Thee Zun and his accomplices.
 He then challenged the Myanmar government, stating that if he were to be charged, the government should also face charges for the massacres in 1962, 1970, 1988, and 2007 carried out by the former military government.
 Following the news conference, he swiftly boarded the first available flight out of Myanmar, managing to escape arrest by the police.
 He then fled back to New York City.

 He was blacklisted, preventing entry into the country under any circumstance by the Ministry of Immigration and Population in June 2014.